 Blockchain could save lives

 The potential of blockchain technology in aged care goes further than its mere security.
-It’s also about traceability, and the technology’s ability to protect the elderly generation through innovation.
+It’s also about traceability, and the technology’s ability to protect the elderly generation.
 Blockchain could provide a sense of safety that they currently lack.